 “Shut the fuck up.
 You’re selfish and you’re entitled, and you don’t care about anyone else,” I said.
 “Just shut the fuck up, you racist, classist, entitled, careless bitches.”

-As they walked away, no joke, the young Chad turned around and started to mimic a child throwing a fit, to minimize me.
+As they walked away, no joke, her young Chad turned around and started to mimic a child throwing a fit, to minimize me.
 Because that’s what those who proudly hail from Entitledland do.
 They deflect like it’s going out of style, so they never have to take responsibility or ownership of their own actions, never mind their misdeeds.
 And they never have to do shit for others.

 Wake up!
 People are dying, and these two intergenerationally privileged wastes of oxygen were out to take in the new day (by all means, good for them), drink a cup of coffee on the go (to each their own, but why is eatin’ and drinkin’ on the go a thing, anyway – like, chill, treat yourself, and re-fuckin’-lax, preferably at home; you need it), and flex in the least useful way possible, given the current moment we are all living.
 But some people cannot help themselves.